benhj/knoxcrypt/README.md

 ##### What is it?

 - TeaSafe is an independently developed encrypted container format
-- supports AES, Serpent, CAST-256, RC6, Twofish and MARS encryption algorithms
+- supports AES candidates (AES [Rijndael], Serpent, CAST-256, RC6, Twofish, and MARS) and Camellia, RC5 and SHACAL2 encryption algorithms
 - utilizes scrypt for key derivation
 - can create sparse containers
 - can create and use multiple sub-volumes